QilinGu/udacity_ml/projects/capstone/README.md

 Many implementations keep track of a "Q state table" which we update every cycle based on actions and observations.
 This is fine for simple puzzles and games, but it quickly falls apart for domains with very large state sets.
-The toy car example uses floating point numbers for the sensors, position and angle, and has an infinte state space.
+The toy car example uses floating point numbers for the sensors, position and angle, and has an infinite state space.

 We replace the state table with a neural network.
 We use the existing state s_t as the input values.
 These are then fed through multiple hidden layers.
 The output layer corresponds to a single neuron for each potential action, which